happycollision/angular-concurrency/README.md

 # Angular Concurrency

 Most everyone using Ember.js today loves [Ember Concurrency](http://ember-concurrency.com).
-But some of us unlucky souls don't get to choose the frameworks we must use at our jobs... so this project allows *similar* functionality in Angular.
+This project allows *similar* functionality in Angular.
 I am essentially adding functionality as I need it.

 I am using this code in production on a couple projects, but it is still a work in progress.
 See the examples below for the things you get out of the box.